gregt114/sqlite_project/readme.md

 ## Setup
 - Run `setup.sh` to download, extract, and compile SQLite3 with debug symbols, AFL++ instrumentation, and ASAN
-    - To fuzz this file, you should run `afl-fuzz -i in -o out -- ./sqlite3`
+    - To fuzz this file, you can run `afl-fuzz -i in -o out -- ./sqlite3`, although it is recommended that `harness` is fuzzed instead since it is much faster
 - `harness.c` is the source code for a harness that accepts a file from the command line and executes the SQL query in the file.
     - `harness` is the compiled binary of `harness.c`, which includes debug symbols, AFL++ instrumentation, and ASAN.
 It is included here since compiling it can take a while.
 It can be recompiled with `afl-gcc-fast harness.c -g -fsanitize=address -o harness`.
 A harness is used for fuzzing rather than the sqlite shell since the shell significantly slows down the fuzzing process.
 - `blob_harness.c` is the source code for a harness that accepts a file from the command line, creates a table, and reads the data from the file into BLOB fields in the created table.
 This is so we can target our fuzzing towards the BLOB serialization.